See how to apply tung oil to all your wooden furniture, trim and floors for a rich, non-toxic and waterproof finish.

 - Applying Tung Oil:

 Let the wood sit for at least 24 hours, or until the oil has absorbed into the wood.

 To get the maximum protection, apply 3 coats of full-strength tung oil but you can always apply more.
 I applied more coats until the oil was not penetrating into the wood after letting it sit.

 Just follow the same steps as the original application.
 Rub the damaged area with the tung oil, let stand, then wipe off any excess.
-But again to get the maximum protection, apply 3 coats of full-strength tung oil to damaged area.
+But again, to get the maximum protection, apply 3 coats of full-strength tung oil to the damaged area.